What is Water Damage?

 Category 2 Water Damage

-The best way to prevent grey water problems is to install a sump pump.
+The best way to prevent greywater problems is to install a sump pump.
 Sump pumps collect and drain grey water away from the house.
 They work great.
 Although, if you find yourself struggling to maintain adequate flow rates, consider installing a larger pump.

-Another way to prevent grey water issues is to install a septic tank system.
+Another way to prevent greywater issues is to install a septic tank system.
 A septic tank collects waste from toilets and sinks and holds it until it can be safely removed.
 This method requires a lot less maintenance than a sump pump.
 However, it does need a large area to store the waste.

 Category 3 Water Damage